ascense/jolla-hangul/README.md

 TODO
 =====

- * Support for vowel merging (syllables with dipthongs)
  * Support for syllables with multiple end consonants
  * Correct (or a more language appropriate) layout for symbol keys